Who wins the Jimmy Butler vs. Nikola Vucevic matchup in tonight's game?

 Jimmy Butler vs. Nikola Vucevic and the Chicago Bulls: Stats, Projections and Game Preview

-Thursday's NBA schedule includes the Chicago Bulls (9-16) hitting the road to square off against Jimmy Butler and the Miami Heat (14-10) at Kaseya Center.
-It will begin at 7:30 PM ET.
+Nikola Vucevic leads the Chicago Bulls (10-16) into a away game against Jimmy Butler and the Miami Heat (14-11) at Kaseya Center on Saturday, beginning at 8:00 PM ET.

 Buy Tickets for This Game on Ticketmaster!